rbdannenberg/o2/README.md

 simply type `make`).

 The default for O2 discovery is Bonjour/Avahi, so on Linux you need the `avahi-client-dev` package to be installed.
+On Windows, you need the Bonjour SDK 3.0.
+You can pay to get this from Apple, but we have had good experience with the free download from www.softpedia.com.

 ## Using o2host